lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Upgrade your account to customize image footer.
 - Best streak
 - Autocreate the post
+- Google/Twitter auth. - google doesn't have username, twitter doesn't have email.
 - Migrate the old database.
 	- Learn to turn slate into html.
 	- Use their email before @ as their username

 ## Fast
 - Split CSS into modules.
+- Minimize the number of rerenders

 ## Clean
 ## Question